- Transparent, insightful sound

 I can’t fault the ONE’s imaging either – the way effects and percussion pass clearly between the speakers is delightful, while the overall soundstage is open and spacious.

 The ONE continues the great work with a turntable connected to the phono stage.
 There’s even more richness and body in the mid-range but with similarly eloquent high frequencies and metronomic sense of rhythm.

 With the addition of a Chromecast Audio, the ONE finally gets a lot closer to being the all-singing, all-dancing audio hub its name suggests, easily justifying its price tag.
 It looks stylish, build quality is superb inside and out, and it sounds fantastic.

 It’s the sonic equivalent of sinking into a leather armchair with a glass of fine single malt – sheer luxury.
 Its sound is transparent and insightful, with bags of power and punch.
 Big dynamics aren’t a problem when the song demands it, and there’s impressive poise when you crank up the volume.

 The only chink in the armour is the cheap remote.
 As your day-to-day point of contact with the product, it’s more important than you might think – and this one makes operation cumbersome.
 Thankfully, the smartphone app offers a superior alternative for the tech-savvy.

-Cyrus courts the younger vote with a swanky compact amp that delivers stunning sonics at an affordable price, but it isn’t quite the complete solution you might be hoping for.
+Cyrus courts the younger vote with a swanky compact amp that delivers stunning sonics at an affordable price, and even throws in a Chromecast Audio and Bluetooth for extra streaming smarts.